xcart/xcart-docs/_pages/kb_en/payments/paypal/paypal_partner_hosted_with_pci_compliance.md

 Here's how to enable and set up PayPal Partner Hosted with PCI Compliance:

-   1. In the X-Cart Admin area, choose to add PayPal Partner Hosted with PCI Compliance to the list of your store's active payment methods:
+   1. In X-Cart, choose to add PayPal Partner Hosted with PCI Compliance to the list of your store's active payment methods:

       1. In your X-Cart store's Admin area, go to the Payment methods page (**Store setup > Payment methods**).
 In the section for Online methods, click **Add payment method**: